Matsadura/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

+# Mastering Pointers, Arrays, and Strings in C Programming

+## Learning Objectives

+* What are pointers and how to use them
+* What are arrays and how to use them
+* What are the differences between pointers and arrays
+* How to use strings and how to manipulate them
+* Scope of variables

 | File      | Description |
 | ----------- | ----------- |
 | [0-reset_to_98.c](https://github.com/Matsadura/alx-low_level_programming/blob/master/0x05-pointers_arrays_strings/0-reset_to_98.c) | Takes a pointer to an ``int`` as parameter and updates the value it points to to ``98``. |